Tuesday, March 13, 2012

 Fist the problem (link):

 So what happened?
-I haven't only moved my VM from Virtualbox to KVM on the same machine but I move it from a AMD Athlon x2 to two different PC (to test) an AMD phenon x6 and Intel SB i5.
+I haven't only moved my VM from Virtualbox to KVM on the same machine but I moved it from an AMD Athlon x2 to two different PC (to test) an AMD phenon x6 and Intel SB i5.
 On the AMD I haven't had this problem, but on the Intel I had!
-So I had problem because I changed PROCESSOR!!!!
-Fu*k OFF!
+So I had problem because the processor type isn't the same.

 Thanks to this AWESOME GUY we have a solution for this problem too....